Home Car Services Stop wasting time with tire kickers and focus on the prospects that...

 What to do when you have tire kickers

-When you have tire kickers, tell them that they have to pay a dollar before they can go on the ride.
-When you have tire kickers, you say to them that they have to pay a dollar before going on the ride.
+When you have tire kickers, tell them they must pay a dollar before they can go on the ride.
+When you have tire kickers, you tell them they must pay a dollar before going on the ride.
 People usually pay your dollar when they’re put on the spot.
-They’ll take the dollar and walk away with a bit of knowledge of what they need to do to solve their problem.
+They’ll take the dollar and walk away with some knowledge of what they need to do to solve their problem.

 How do tire kickers affect your bottom line?